Hit enter to search or ESC to close

 What brings me to work each day is the opportunity to make a difference in children’s lives, especially those who may be struggling or need extra support.
 I am passionate about advocating for every child and ensuring they feel seen, valued and supported.
 I also really enjoy mentoring students and fellow kaiako, supporting others to grow in confidence and capability within their roles.

-We strive to create an environment where children experience a strong sense of belonging and feel safe, secure and valued.
+We strive to create an environment where children experience a strong sense of belonging and feel safe, secure, and valued.
 We embrace freedom of movement, allowing children to explore and develop at their own pace.
-Our environment fosters meaningful relationships with people, places and taonga while supporting each child's wellbeing, learning and development.

-Our inhouse cook provides freshly made meals for children each day using our Nourish menus and recipes, based on the New Zealand Heart Foundation Tohu Manawa Ora | Healthy Heart Award for Early Learning Centres.
-We believe that through nourishing food, children are fueled to thrive physically and mentally, whilst enjoying the benefits of coming together and connecting as a group at mealtimes.
+Our in-house cook provides freshly made meals for children each day using our Nourish menus and recipes, based on the New Zealand Heart Foundation Tohu Manawa Ora | Healthy Heart Award for Early Learning Centres.

 We also proudly operate our own Busy Bees centre van, allowing us to help support our centre whānau who require assistance with transport to and from the centre.
 We also utilise this awesome resource for excursions out and about in our local community, which are always fantastic learning opportunities!